 Photodynamic therapy (PDT) is generally used for treating certain premalignant skin diseases and skin cancer.
 It can also be used for skin rejuvenation and whitening.

-Therefore, it is best to try other remedies that are more effective and safer than PTD.
+Research shows that PTD can inhibit melanin production by acting on the melanocytes or tyrosine.
+(26) However, some studies also report that hyperpigmentation is itself a side effect of PTD.
+(27) Therefore, it is best to try other remedies that are more effective and safer than PTD.

 Can potato, green tea, or apple cider vinegar lighten the skin?